 Find suitable content

-Suitable content is content which has a great number of shares, really high above on google rank and is still relevant to your brand.
+Suitable content is content that has a great number of shares, is really high in ranking on Google, and is still relevant to your brand.
 Take a look at the articles that generated backlinks and there you have spotted your perfect content.

 Revise the content

 Oftentimes, creators get way too excited when they find out that you can repurpose old content without any penalties.
 That should not be the case with you!
 Putting in less effort does not mean putting in zero effort.
 So, here are a few points you should consider revising:

 - If your target audience has remained the same throughout.
 If it has changed, make a few tweaks to your post to better fit your new audience

 - Update THE FIGURES AND FACTS!
 This is very important, you will look like a dunce if you reuse the same statistics and analysis when they change all the time.
 So, update them when you’re revising your posts.